xnuter/perf-gauge/examples/README.md

 ### Baseline

-First of all, let's see how much load can be generated directly to `nginx` and the latency numbers.
+First of all, let's see how much load can be generated directly to `nginx` and what the latency numbers are.

 ```
 cgexec -g cpuset:perfgauge --sticky \